KWDB/docs/en/db-administration/import-export-data/import-data.md

 ### Privileges

-: the user must be a member of the `admin` role.
+The user must be a member of the `admin` role.
 By default, the `root` user belongs to the `admin` role.

-- The directory to be imported must have `.csv` files and `.sql` files.
+The directory to be imported must have `.csv` files and `.sql` files.

 ### Syntax